 Gold Rock beach is known as “The Welcome Mat of Grand Bahama”.
 There is a healthy reef system offshore, a result of both the undeveloped state of the area and the positive effect of the Gold Rock Creek Mangrove nursery which provides grazers such as parrotfish which clean the algae off of the reefs.
 In 2018, Gold Rock Beach was voted as the best beach in The Caribbean by USA Today.

-In July 1981, a commercial diving organization became interested in leasing the land around the entrance to Ben’s Cave so that they might have exclusive use of the cave for their private purposes. it was at this point that the Executive Director of the Trust at that time, Mr. Rod Attrill, wrote to the Grand Bahama Port Authority to request that they consider placing this area under auspices of the BNT.
-Mr. Attrill argued that the cave system represented an important part of the both the natural and historic heritage of the Bahamas.
-“Not only is this area a beautiful example of natural erosion and cave formation, several Lucayan graves were found in the vicinity”.
+In July 1981, a commercial diving organization became interested in leasing the land around the entrance to Ben’s Cave so that they might have exclusive use of the cave for their private purposes.
+It was at this point that the Executive Director of the Trust at that time, Mr. Rod Attrill, wrote to the Grand Bahama Port Authority to request that they consider placing this area under the care of the BNT.
+Mr. Attrill argued that the cave system represented an important part of both the natural and historic heritage of the Bahamas.
+“Not only is this area a beautiful example of natural erosion and cave formation, but several Lucayan graves were also found in the vicinity.’